 - Enroll in bi-weekly, accelerated payments to increase the mortgage payment frequency.

-- Reduce your mortgage amortization period over time (i.e., I tend to start with 20-years; I reduce to 15-years after my first mortgage term (5-years in this example) is up).
+- Reduce your mortgage amortization period over time (i.e., start with 20-years; reduce to 15-years after the first mortgage term is up (5-years in this example)).

 - Make a few lump-sum payments early in the mortgage payment schedule to put down more against the outstanding principal owed.

 When it comes to paying off your mortgage, the goal is rather simple:

 the lower the amount borrowed + the more frequent the payments = the less interest you’ll pay.

 - Debt freedom.
 Another reason to pay off your mortgage debt before investing, is it will provide financial flexibility.
 Monies formerly funneled to paying someone else first (i.e., the bank) will now go to you.